Brilliant Rhodium Plating - Bath

 Plating with rhodium is a specialty craft and somewhat risky undertaking.
 This is because rhodium plating is very sensitive to surface conditions, activation, and contamination of the solution.
 Problems in adhesion, cloudiness or uniformity can occur especially when learning the specifics of plating onto a new material or surface.
 One risk of plating with rhodium is that if a problem with the plating occurs it can be extremely or sometimes impossible to repair.
 Most metal plating such as gold, nickel, or copper can easily be polished off or chemically stripped from the substrate if a there are problems with the plated deposit.
 This is not the case with rhodium.
 Rhodium is so hard that it cannot be polished off most substrates without damaging the underlying material.
 Furthermore, it is generally considered impossible to chemically strip rhodium without damaging or destroying the underlying material.

 Our Recommendation: If you want to plate with rhodium you should “practice” on items of little or no value that are very similar to what you want to rhodium plate.
 Only when you have successfully and consistently plated onto your practice pieces should you move onto plating your intended or valuable item with rhodium.
-Under no circumstances you should not practice on any item that you’re not willing to throw away if it is damaged.
-In the rhodium plating community there are many stories about someone who’s first attempt at plating with rhodium was on some priceless heirloom or valuable jewelry only to have the piece essentially destroyed by a peeling or mottled rhodium plate.
-Don’t join these ranks, it is extremely discouraging and may be expensive.
+Under no circumstances should you practice on any item that you’re not willing to throw away if it is damaged.
+In the rhodium plating community there are many stories about someone whose first attempt at plating with rhodium was on some priceless heirloom or valuable jewelry only to have the piece essentially destroyed by a peeling or mottled rhodium plate.
+Don’t join these ranks; it is extremely discouraging and may be expensive.
 If you have any questions about rhodium plating contact our technical support department for information or advice.